adizgvt/Aims-Guard-privacy-policy/privacy-policy.md

 We collect information from your device in some cases.
 The information will be utilized for the provision of better service and to prevent fraudulent acts.
 Additionally, such information will not include that which will identify the individual user.

 ### Face Data Information
 We may collect face data information only through profile picture for staff identification by Human Resources Department and will treated as `Private & Confidential`.
+Using profile picture to identify staff is necessary to ease the workflow for Human Resource Department.
 This information will not be analyzed or extracted for any other service except staff identification by Human Resources Department.
+The picture will be removed if the following cases occur;-
+1) The user remove the profile picture
+2) The user resigned from the company

 ### Service Providers
 We may employ third-party companies and individuals due to the following reasons: